-The graduate degree in Computer Science is designed for individual who wants to upgrade the knowledge they already have in their field of computer science or those who desire a career change into one of these sought-after fields.
+The graduate degree in Computer Science is designed for individuals who want to upgrade the knowledge they already have in the field of computer science or those who desire a career change into one of these sought-after fields.
 With the wide selection of courses, this degree may be shaped as a professional master’s degree as well as a step in pursuing a doctoral degree.

 To earn the MS in computer science, students must complete all prerequisites and at least 33 semester hours of course work, including three required courses, three seminars, and one 400-level CST elective.
 Courses must be chosen in consultation with an advisor.
 CST 401, 402, and 408 are required.

 Any courses that were taken as part of the undergraduate program may not be repeated for graduate credit.
 Because of the rapidly changing nature of this field of study, computing courses taken more than six years ago cannot be counted towards degree requirements unless the student has been continuously registered during the timeframe in question (excluding summers).

 Students may fulfill the capstone requirement either by completing a master’s thesis/project or by taking a comprehensive examination.
 Students who elect to complete a thesis or project must select a faculty mentor and register for CST 485 in their second-to-last semester.
 During the last semester, they must register for either CST490 Thesis or CST499 Project.

 *Students may choose to take CST 485 Research in Section 4 above in their second-to-last semester and either CST 490 Thesis or 499 Project with the same faculty mentor in their last semester as their capstone, or take two elective CST courses and the comprehensive exam in their last semester.
 The comprehensive exam includes questions from each course in the student's curriculum, though not all questions must be answered to pass the exam.
 The CST department can provide more information on this capstone option.
 Students must notify the department chair of their intent to sit for the comprehensive exam at the beginning of their final semester.